crocmons/AIOD-rest-api/docs/developer/elastic_search.md

 This happens through two container services:

  * `es_logstash_setup`: Generates the common scripts for use by logstash, and creates the Elastic Search indices if necessary.
-    This is a short-running services that only runs on startup, exiting when its done.
+    This is a short-running service that only runs on startup, exiting when its done.
  * `logstash`: Continually monitors the database and updates the Elastic Search indices.

 ### Logstash Setup